huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

 * 📈 a high `guidance_scale` value means the prompt and generated image are closely aligned, so the output is a stricter interpretation of the prompt
 * 📉 a low `guidance_scale` value means the prompt and generated image are more loosely aligned, so the output may be more varied from the prompt

-You can use `strength` and `guidance_scale` together for more granular control over how expressive the model is.
-For example, using high `strength` and `guidance_scale` values gives the model the most creative freedom.
+You can use `strength` and `guidance_scale` together for more control over how expressive the model is.
+For example, a combination high `strength` and `guidance_scale` values gives the model the most creative freedom.

 ```py
 import torch